 Breakthrough in knowledge of how some sarcomas arise

-“We now know which mechanisms to shine the spotlight on,” says Pierre Åman, Professor of Tumor Biology at Sahlgrenska Academy, University of Gothenburg, the corresponding author behind an article published in the journal EMBO Reports.
+“We now know which mechanisms to shine the spotlight on,” says Pierre Åman, Professor of Tumor Biology at Sahlgrenska Academy, the corresponding author behind an article published in the journal EMBO Reports.

 Every year, some 400 people in Sweden are diagnosed with sarcoma, making it a relatively rare form of tumor.
 The majority who fall ill are older people.
 However, current research focuses on the forms of sarcoma that affect children and young people, such as Ewing’s sarcoma, with 20-odd new cases annually in Sweden.